sjbennett123/polarlarp/content/current_writeups/help_wanted/_index.md

   A sweet old lady dwarf has put up a help wanted ad to enlist help returning her recipe book and her grandson for a reward.
 She doesn't know where her grandson would be, and needs help finding him.
 Her recipe book also went missing around the same time, and she can't find it anywhere.
 The book is full of old family recipes and is valuable.
 She insists it was stolen, and wants it back.
 She describes it in full detail to whoever is listening, and is quite proud of it.
   Once everyone has talked and all information is relayed by Granny, she will see everyone to the door and wish them luck in finding her book!
 And her grandson, too.

 outcomes: The PCs talk to Granny Whuthona Silverlode and are told information about her, her grandson, her recipe book, the occupation, or anything else people want to talk about.
-They are given a crudely drawn map found with Huldrek's things that will lead them to the Tarrasch Treasure.Once the PCs leave the house, the PCs have until 12pm Saturday to find Huldrek at the cache [OPERATION FIND HULDREK].
+They are given a crudely drawn map found with Huldrek's things that will lead them to the Tarrasch Treasure.Once the PCs leave the house, the PCs have until Noon Saturday to find Huldrek at the cache [OPERATION FIND HULDREK].

 number_of_cast_members: 1